Medical Aid in Dying: A Winning Issue for Governor Hochul

 Vermont Governor Peter Shumlin was reelected in 2014 after signing legislation in 2013.

-Two Democratic governors who are Catholic have signed medical aid in dying legislation, expressing support for bodily autonomy and a compassionate option to end suffering.
+Three Democratic Governors who are Catholic have signed medical aid in dying legislation, expressing support for bodily autonomy and respect for individuals’ religious or spiritual journey at the end of life.

 “In the end, I was left to reflect on what I would want in the face of my own death.
 I do not know what I would do if I were dying in prolonged and excruciating pain.
 I am certain, however, that it would be a comfort to be able to consider the options afforded by this bill.
-And I wouldn’t deny that right to others.” – Governor Jerry Brown of California, 10.5.15 (signing statement)
+And I wouldn’t deny that right to others.” – Governor Jerry Brown of California (Read his signing statement)

 “Allowing residents with terminal illnesses to make end-of-life choices for themselves is the right thing to do.
-By signing this bill today, we are providing terminally ill patients and their families with the humanity, dignity, and respect that they so richly deserve at the most difficult times any of us will face.” – Governor Phil Murphy, 4.12.19 (signing statement)
+By signing this bill today, we are providing terminally ill patients and their families with the humanity, dignity, and respect that they so richly deserve at the most difficult times any of us will face.” – Governor Phil Murphy (Read his signing statement)

-Governors who don't currently have medical aid in dying bills before them — from both parties — have expressed support and a willingness to sign, should they have the opportunity.
+Governors — from both parties — have expressed support and willingness to sign medical aid in dying legislation.

 Governor Ned Lamont of Connecticut said he supports aid-in-dying legislation.